 - does the author accurately describe how the data is collected?

-- is the theoretical basis or reference used appropriate for this study?
+- is the theoretical basis or reference used appropriately for this study?

 - is the exposure design suitable for the answer to the question?

-- is there a decent enough information for you to imitate the research?
+- is there decent enough information for you to imitate the research?

 - are there any new methods?
-If there is a new method, does the author explain it in details?
+If there is a new method, does the author explain it in detail?

 - is there any appropriate sampling?